Minuscule 87

-Minuscule 87 (in the Gregory-Aland numbering), C^{L22} (Soden), is a Greek minuscule manuscript of the New Testament, on parchment leaves.
-Palaeographically it has been assigned to the 11th century.
-Formerly it was dated to the 12th century (F. H. A. Scrivener, C. R. Gregory).
+Minuscule 87 is a Greek minuscule manuscript of the New Testament, made of parchment.
+It is designated by the siglum 87 in the Gregory-Aland numbering of New Testament manuscripts, and C^{L22} in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 11th century.
+It was formerly dated to the 12th century by Biblical scholars Frederick H. A. Scrivener, and Caspar René Gregory.